covcom/388COM/Week_08_Wearables/README.md

 ## Lab 2 Android wear apps

-The app we created in lab 1 is use notifications on wearable to control the app installed on the phone.
-In this second lab we'll build an app that runs directly on the watch.
+The app we created in lab 1 uses notifications on wearable to control the app installed on the phone.
+In this second lab, we'll build an app that runs directly on the watch.
 The idea is that once we start the app we'll start time counting down.
 And once we hit Send button, we'll send a Message to the phone to display a Toast.

 ### Add a wearable module